 In wheelchair rugby the method of scoring is goals not tries.
-You score a goal by carrying the ball over the opponent’s try line.
-A try is worth one point.
+You score a goal by carrying the ball over the opponent’s line.
+A goal is worth one point.
 Individuals with upper and lower limb disability participate in specially-constructed custom-fitted wheelchair rugby chairs.

-Matches are played on a basketball court using a round ball.
+Matches are typically played on a basketball court using a round ball.

-Typically a team will have up to 12 players, with four on the pitch at any one time and eight replacement subs.
+Typically a team will have up to 12 players, with four on the at any one time and eight replacement subs.
 Each player dependent on physical ability is given a classification from 0.5-3.5.
 Coaches can make unlimited substitutions but cannot exceed 8 classification points on court.

 Chairs are customised to meet the measurements of each player.
 They take a beating!